0ndrec/cli-evm-accs/README.md

    nano .env
    # DEFINE ENDPOINT
    ```
 **⚠️ Important.
 The file keys.json stores encrypted keys.
-And the encryption key itself is in the file .env ⚠️**
+And the encryption token itself is in the file .env ⚠️**

 ## Autoinstall